Leuchtfeuer/mautic-CompanyPoints-bundle/README.md

 ## Overview

 Massively enhanced Company-based Scoring.
-Point-based and even other (!) triggers.
-Multiple triggered actions.
+Point-based and even other (!) triggers and multiple triggered actions, all that for Companies.

 Company Points & Triggers is part of the "ABM" suite of plugins that extends Mautic capabilities for working with Companies.